Duties and Responsibilities

 Selection Criteria

-Preferably a Diploma in Secretarial Studies or Office Management or Business Administration .University Degree will be an added advantage.
+Preferably a Diploma in Secretarial Studies or Office Management or Business Administration.
+Candidates with Bachelor’s degree will have an advantage.

 Proficiency in using advanced functions on Bank standard computer applications (Windows applications: Word, Excel, and PowerPoint);